Thinking of starting an LLC in Minnesota? It's a solid destination for planting a business flag.

 An Employer Identification Number (EIN) is required for federal tax purposes.
 The IRS uses them to track your tax information.

 All multi-member LLCs must obtain this number from the IRS.

 Some single-member LLCs without employees don’t need an EIN.
 They can use the owner’s Social Security number instead.
 But many choose to get one anyway as they’re needed for things like a business bank account.

 The best way to get an EIN is through the IRS’s online application.
 This part of the Minnesota LLC formation process is free.

 Step 5: Register with the Minnesota Department of Revenue

-The tax ID application process is simple and can be done online.
+The online tax ID application process is simple.